Gift Planning

 1 St Mary of Woods Coll

-Saint Mary-of-the-Woods, IN 47876
+Saint Mary of the Woods, IN 47876

 Please include a memo stating from whom (i.e., Jane Doe, Class of 1965) the gift is transferred, note that it is to be directed by the “Trust Department” and that it is for the benefit of “Saint Mary-of-the-Woods College.”